2020 FUSE Glass Prize Details

-The winner of the FUSE Emerging Artist Prize will receive:
+The winner of the David Henshall Emerging Artist Prize will receive:

 - AU$2,500 cash

-Finalists work will be exhibited at JamFactory’s GalleryOne, Adelaide in May 2016 and will tour at JamFactory at Seppeltsfield, Barossa Valley from 11 July – 27 September 2020 as well as the Australian Design Centre in Sydney from 9 October – 18 November 2020.
+Finalists work will be exhibited at JamFactory’s GalleryOne, Adelaide from 15 May – 4 July 2020 and will tour to JamFactory at Seppeltsfield, Barossa Valley from 11 July – 27 September 2020 as well as the Australian Design Centre in Sydney from 9 October – 18 November 2020.

-Entry is free and can be submitted through the www.fuseglassprize website between the entry open and entry close dates, 09:00am AEST, 1 February 2016 and 11:59pm AEST, 11 March 2016.
+Entry is free and can be submitted through the website between the entry open and entry close dates, 12:00pm AEST, 20 January 2020 and 11:59pm AEST, 20 March 2020.
 Only one entry will be accepted per artist.
 Submissions must include all artwork details and professional standard photography of the work.
-The entry must be predominantly glass but may incorporate other materials, functional or non-functional, free-standing, wall-mounted or suspended (with a weight limit for any work requiring suspension of 8kg).
-It will be the responsibility of the artist, if selected as a finalist, to ship the work at their own cost to Adelaide, South Australia by 18 April 2016 for the exhibition.
+The entry must be predominantly glass but may incorporate other materials, functional or non-functional, free-standing, wall-mounted or suspended (with a weight limit for any work requiring suspension from the ceiling of 8kg).
+It will be the responsibility of the artist, if selected as a finalist, to ship the work at their own cost to Adelaide, South Australia for the exhibition.
 The entered work must have been made in the 24 months prior to entering it into the prize, it must have been in continuous ownership of the artist, and must not have been entered in any other prize or competition.
 Upon submission, the artist warrants that the design is their original and individual work.